 - Wrongful death

 In some rare personal injury cases, you can also recover punitive damages.
 Punitive damages are meant to punish people for especially wrongful conduct.
-They are rare in premises liability claims because these lawsuits are often over someone’s negligence.
+Examples include intentional conduct such as:

 5. When can I file the lawsuit?